Ramón Mellado Parsons

 Ramón Mellado Parsons (October 31, 1904 - June 7, 1985) was an educator, writer, politician and a former Puerto Rico Secretary of Education.

 Early days

 Had a bachelor's degree in Science from the University of Puerto Rico in 1927.
-In 1940 earned a Master of Arts from Columbia University in New York and His Doctorate in Education in 1947.
+In 1940 earned a Master of Arts from the Teachers College, Columbia University in New York and His Doctorate in Education in 1947.

 Education career

 He worked as a science teacher at Julio L. Vizcarrondo Coronado High School in Carolina, Puerto Rico.
-He was subsequently appointed Superintendent of Schools (1932–34), General Supervisor of Sciences), Deputy Commissioner of Public Instruction and appointed Secretary of Education of Puerto Rico (1969-1971).
+He was subsequently appointed Superintendent of Schools (1932–34), General Supervisor of Sciences), Deputy Commissioner of Public Instruction and appointed Secretary of Education of Puerto Rico (1969–1971).

 As a university educator he began in 1943, serving as Professor and Director of the Department of Pedagogy of the University of Puerto Rico, Río Piedras Campus until 1948.
 At this study center he held the positions of Dean of Administration (1948–56) and Professor of the Graduate School of Pedagogy (1957–68).

 In 1948, he published "Culture and education in Puerto Rico".